Fix: ssh connection refused port 22

 How to Fix the “ssh connection refused port 22” Error?

-To resolve the issue, install the ssh services on the operating system.
-To do so, execute the below script for installing the “OpenSSH” packages:
+To resolve the issue, install the ssh services on the Linux operating system.
+It will install all the relevant dependencies to make an SSH connection via port 22 (by default).
+To do so, execute the below script for installing the “OpenSSH” packages depending on Linux distribution:

 After executing the command, users can connect to the system on port 22.